 How could the reality of shopping be made more congruent with the consumers´ own standards?
 One possibility would be the introduction of a credible label, providing comprehensive information about the extent of environmental damage caused by making a product.
 Such a bio- and social label – for example at EU level – would oblige enterprises much more and would result in more transparency for consumers.
 One step towards this was the Dodd-Frank Act of 2014: since then market-listed US American enterprises using tantalum, tin, gold or tungsten, i. e. so called “disputed minerals” the mining of which sometimes serves for the funding of armed conflicts, are obliged to reveal from where they get the material (Dodd-Frank Act Section 1502).
 Such approaches could be extended.
 One other possibility would be to set ethical minimum standards for the import of goods.
 For example, states could decide that on their markets only goods are allowed to be sold which meet social minimum standards as well as minimum environmental standards.
 This would make sustainable shopping much easier for consumers.

-Text: Prof. Dr. Nora Szech, Jannis Engel (KIT)
+Text: Prof. Dr. Nora Szech, Jannis Engel (Karlsruhe Institute of Technology)